 The recycling rate in Romania has seen a significant increase, particularly between 2008 and 2012, driven in part by the implementation of EU-aligned waste policies and an increased focus on the treatment of biodegradable waste through composting and anaerobic digestion.
-However, this upward trend has not continued after 2018, as both material recycling and processing of organic waste have declined, suggesting a lack of long-term strategic planning and continued investment.
+However, this upward trend did not persist after 2018, as both material recycling and processing of organic waste declined, suggesting a lack of long-term strategic planning and continued investment.

-Romania reports one of the lowest municipal waste generation rates per capita in the European Union, but this reflects underdeveloped collection infrastructure and informal waste disposal practices than environmental efficiency.
-The rather interdependence between recycling rates and the amount of waste generated highlights the need for robust collection, separation and processing systems to facilitate efficient recycling.
-In Romania, limited recycling infrastructure and inconsistent implementation of separate waste streams have reduced the country's ability to maximize this synergy.
+Romania reports one of the lowest municipal waste generation rates per capita in the European

+Union, but this is largely due to underdeveloped collection infrastructure and informal waste disposal practices rather than environmental efficiency.
+The interdependence between recycling rates and the amount of waste generated highlights the need for robust collection, separation and processing systems to facilitate efficient recycling.
+In Romania, limited recycling infrastructure and inconsistent implementation of separate waste streams have hindered the country's ability to maximize this synergy.

-Moreover, public participation remains insufficient, reflecting gaps in environmental education, limited awareness, and lack of economic incentives.
-A stronger civic engagement in waste sorting, reuse, and reduction efforts is essential for transitioning toward a more circular economy.
+Moreover, public participation remains insufficient, reflecting gaps in environmental education, limited awareness, and insufficient economic incentives.
+A stronger civic engagement in waste sorting, reuse, and reduction efforts is essential for the transition to a more circular economy.